 - Heat pumps often require a strong grid connection and it is important to notify the DNO to check suitability.

-The Energy Saving Trust has published results from heat pump field trials that includes useful information that may help you when developing your project.
+The Energy Saving Trust published results from heat pump field trials (2012).

 The Mayor of London commissioned the Carbon Trust, to produce a report intended to help guide local authorities, social housing providers and others considering a heat pump retrofit, and highlights the principles of good practice system design, with case studies providing detailed analysis of the potential to retrofit heat pumps in 15 existing buildings and carbon savings and costs.